wencel/belatrix_test/README.md

-Project Created with React BoilerPlate, the initial data is loaded from an static file, however new text files can be added with the following format:
+Project Created with React BoilerPlate, the initial data is loaded from an static file, however new text files can be added.

-“01 Lima / / ”
-“01 Lima / 50 Lima / ”
-“01 Lima / 51 Barranca / ”
-“01 Lima / 50 Lima / 202 La Molina”
-“01 Lima / 50 Lima / 203 San Isidro”
-“02 Arequipa / / ”
-“02 Arequipa / 63 Arequipa / ”
-“02 Arequipa / 64 Caylloma / ”
-“02 Arequipa / 63 Arequipa / 267 Cercado”
+Just install dependencies with npm install and run the project with npm start.